-This grant opportunity is part of the above Grant Program, which contributes to the Department of Industry, Innovation and Science's Outcome 1: Enabling growth and productivity for globally competitive industries through supporting science and commercialisation, growing business investment and improving business capability and streamlining regulation.
-The Department of Industry, Innovation and Science works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above Grant Program, which contributes to the Department of Industry, Science, Energy and Resources' Outcome 1: Enabling growth and productivity for globally competitive industries through supporting science and commercialisation, growing business investment and improving business capability and streamlining regulation.
+The Department of Industry Science, Energy and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.